 Consumer Behavior Insights

 People love to shop for Halloween, decorate their homes, and engage in fun activities during this time.
-Here’s the data about consumer behavior during Halloween to drive marketing campaigns:
+Here’s the Halloween shopping timeline statistics and behavioral ones, too, to inform your marketing campaigns:

-• 69% of consumers celebrating Halloween plan to buy costumes;
+• 47% of consumers celebrating Halloween plan to buy costumes and decor;

 halloween_shopping_stats